jevontrei/cs50x-project/README.md

 - `Netlify`, for deploying the site
 - `Claude AI`, for learning

 I chose Python and Flask because they are the tools I am most familiar with, having made very basic web apps before.
-The JavaScript in this project is minimal - just enough to get the thing working.

 Despite Postgres being the only database I had previously worked with (and only to a modest extent), I chose SQLite because it was introduced in CS50x and it seemed simple and approachable.
 I like that it is just a humble little `.db` file on my computer.
 Very transparent!